BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel machine learning-based stochastic analysis framework, termed {\it BPINN-EM-Post}, which integrates analytical solutions with a Bayesian Physics-Informed Neural Network (BPINN) to estimate variational Electromigration (EM)-induced stress effects.
-The framework combines closed-form analytical solutions with a physics-informed neural network to ensure stress continuity and atomic flux conservation during post-void stress calculations. {\it BPINN-EM-Post} effectively utilizes analytical solutions for individual wire segments, avoiding the need to model complex initial stress distributions.
+In this paper, we introduced a novel machine learning-based stochastic analysis framework, termed {\it \textbf{BPINN-EM-Post}}, to efficiently estimate variational Electromigration (EM)-induced stress effects.
+This framework combines closed-form analytical solutions with a PINN to ensure stress continuity and atomic flux conservation during post-void stress calculations. {\it \textbf{BPINN-EM-Post}} effectively utilizes analytical solutions for individual wire segments, avoiding the need to model complex initial stress distributions.
 At the inter-segment level, physics constraints, such as stress continuity and atomic flux conservation, are enforced through the neural network, resulting in a more efficient and accelerated training process by reducing the number of variables in the loss function.
 The BPINN framework further enhances the approach by providing uncertainty quantification and enabling variational analysis, ensuring robust and efficient modeling of EM stress evolution.
-Experimental results demonstrate substantial computational improvements, achieving a $240\times$ speedup compared to FEM-based Monte Carlo simulations and a $65\times$ speedup over FDM-based methods.
+Experimental results demonstrate substantial computational improvements, achieving a $240\times$ speedup compared to FEM-based Monte Carlo simulations and a $67\times$ acceleration over FDM-based methods.
 These findings underscore the potential of the BPINN framework for scalable and accurate variational EM stress analysis.